 Honestly, we’re happy recommending any of those three—we’ve used each and hold them in high regard.

-Wrapping Up the Beard Oil vs Butter Comparison
+Beard Oil vs Butter Comparison

 There you have it!
 Now you know more about beard oils and beard butters than you ever thought you needed to.
 We hope there’s something here that helps you—be good, have fun, and happy beard!